 Condensate Drain Clog

 Heat pumps naturally collect moisture from the air and expel it through a condensate drain system.
 Over time, this drain can become clogged by a buildup of dirt, algae, or other debris.
 When the drain gets blocked, water will build up in your heat pump and start to leak out of other places.
 Your heat pump may even shut down when the drain becomes clogged.
 Professional maintenance will solve this problem.

 GET YOUR HEAT PUMP REPAIRED AT THE HEAT PUMP STORE

-The Heat Pump Store is your number one source for heat pump repair and maintenance in Oregon.
-Contact our expert technicians in to stop your heat pump leaking today.
+The Heat Pump Store is your number one source for heat pump repair and maintenance in Oregon & Colorado.
+Contact our expert technicians to solve your heat pump leak today.